EternityForest/AnyoneCanDoIt/MathELI5.md

 I have no idea what is going on here.
 Android calculator thinks it is "Undefined, or 1”.
-That probably means you shouldn't rely oon it to do something sane in programming languages if you don't specificaly check the spec.
+That probably means you shouldn't rely on it to do something sane in programming languages if you don't specificaly check the spec.

+Xonsh/Python however, just says 1, so your milage may vary on that one.

 I have never seen this in real life, or thought of it before just now, and it doesn't seem to really make any sense.
+But it is good to know that it

 ### Non integer powers